-Massachusetts’s annual premiums for homeowners insurance are on the higher side — on average $1,314 per year for an HO-3 policy, compared to the nationwide average of $1,132.
+Massachusetts homeowners insurance premiums are a bit higher than average — around $1,379 per year for an HO-3 policy, compared to $1,173 nationwide.
 That said, how much you’ll pay can vary a lot depending on your home’s size, your assets, and your address.
 Use our tool to find your best rates:

 Enter your ZIP code to see the best rates in your area:

-How We Found the Best Insurance in Massachusetts
+How We Found the Best Homeowners Insurance in Massachusetts

-So, why are companies willing to let unbiased arbiters decide their fate?
+So, why are Massachusetts providers willing to let unbiased brokers control their business?

-“Massachusetts is heavily regulated,” says independent insurance consultant Gabrielle Lupton of Obrella Insurance.
+“Massachusetts is heavily regulated,” says independent insurance consultant Gabrielle Lupton of the Obrella Insurance Guide.
 “It’s not worth it for some bigger companies to go into states like Massachusetts — the return on investment just isn’t high enough.
 You see that across the East Coast.
 The further west you go, it’s not as regulated, so it’s easier for big companies like State Farm to make money.”

 Massachusetts Homeowners Insurance Reviews

 As the third largest homeowners insurance provider in the nation, Liberty Mutual has an edge over the regional companies we considered.
 First, Liberty Mutual was the only company that didn’t send us to an independent agent.
 We simply plugged in our home address and got a quote within five minutes, making comparison shopping a breeze.